Home

 Steel Force

-It's a clone of CP's Magnum.
+inspired by CP's Magnum.
 The first drop isn't as thrilling, but I do perfer it's helix turn-around over Magnum's pretzel turn.
 The double-up is a great change up in the bunny hops.

 Talon Talon